ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 There is, however, growing evidence that the future summer sea ice retreat will not occur at a constant rate.
-Indeed, climate model simulations are suggestive of pronounced sub-decadal fluctuations on top of the long-term trend, leading to periods of relative stability followed by abrupt sea ice decline in hardly 3-5 years.
+Indeed, climate model simulations are suggestive of pronounced sub-decadal fluctuations on top of the long-term trend, leading to periods of relative stability followed by abrupt sea ice decline in hardly 3-5 years:

 <img src="/assets/img/fig1.png" width=100% />
 *Three (out of 35) “ensemble members”, i.e., plausible trajectories of, September Arctic sea ice extent